The Definitive Buying Guide

 If you'd like to see for yourself how Crown Pavilions' included-as-standard specification stacks up against anything you're considering, visit any of our five show sites in Essex, London, Oxfordshire, Surrey or Bridgemere, or try our online 3D configurator for a transparent, size-specific quote.

-Research notes & disclaimer: This article is based on publicly available information taken from each company's official website and on data collected in February 2026.
+Research notes & disclaimer: This article is based on data from each company's official website, online configurators and current printed brochures as of April 2026.
+Specifically: Crane Garden Buildings' Pavilion Garden Room pricing is taken from Crane's online quote configurator (3.6×4.8m at £53,355 including delivery, installation and VAT); Malvern Garden Buildings' Henwick pricing and specification is taken from Malvern's current printed brochure (prices exclude options and before any promotional discount).
+Green Retreats' A-Range pricing is taken from their live website pricing matrix.
+Cabin Master's 5×3m price is taken from their Garden Rooms product page.
+Crown Pavilions' figures are from Crown's published website pricing matrices on each product page.
 Prices, specifications, ranges and models are subject to change by each manufacturer.
-Where a specification was not published on a competitor's website, this is explicitly noted as "Not published" — we have not speculated.
+Where a specification was not published, this is explicitly noted as "Not published" — we have not speculated.
 All comparisons are made on standard configurations at RRP; bespoke customisation is available from every brand in this comparison, and final pricing will depend on specification.
 Crown Pavilions offers double glazing with integrated blinds as a free standard alternative to triple glazing on every model.
 For a personalised written quote, or to challenge any figure in this article, contact Crown Pavilions directly.

 Our Delighted Customer